ThomasAdès CBE

 About Thomas

-Thomas Adès was born in London in 1971.
-His compositions include three operas: he conducted the premiere of the most recent, The Exterminating Angel, at the 2016 Salzburg Festival and subsequently at the Metropolitan Opera, New York and the Royal Opera House, London.
-He conducted the premiere and revival of The Tempest at the Royal Opera House, and a new production at the Metropolitan Opera, Vienna Staatsoper and in November 2022 at La Scala, Milan.
-He led the world premiere of his full-evening ballet The Dante Project at Covent Garden, and conducted it in May 2023 at the Opéra Garnier, Paris.
-He will conduct a new production of The Exterminating Angel in 2024 at the Opéra Bastille, Paris.
+Thomas Adès' compositions include three operas: he conducted the premiere of the most recent, The Exterminating Angel, at the 2016 Salzburg Festival and subsequently at the Metropolitan Opera, New York and the Royal Opera House, London.
+He conducted the premiere and revival of The Tempest at the Royal Opera House, and a new production at The Metropolitan Opera, Wiener Staatsoper and in November 2022 at La Scala, Milan.
+Thomas led the world premiere of his full-evening ballet , The Dante Project , at Covent Garden and conducted it in May 2023 at the Opéra Garnier, Paris.
+He conducted a new production of The Exterminating Angel, featuring a critically acclaimed staging from Calixto Bieito, in spring 2024 at the Opéra Bastille in Paris.

 Thomas is based in London, UK